Disclosure:

 - 1/4 cup powdered sugar

 - In the bowl of a food processor, combine 1 1/2 cups all-purpose flour, 2/3 cup sugar, 1 tablespoon lemon zest, 1 tablespoon orange zest, and an 1/8 teaspoon kosher salt.
 Pulse to combine and then add 1/2 cup very cold butter, diced.
 Pulse until crumbly.
 Refrigerate until ready to use.
-NOTE: It's important to use cold butter to get the desired consistency of the crumb topping.

-- While the crumb topping is chilling in the fridge, prepare the cake batter.
+NOTE: It's important to use cold butter to get the desired consistency of the crumb topping. - Prepare the cake batter.
 Using a mixer with the beater attachment, cream 1/2 cup butter.
 Add 1 1/4 cups sugar and continue beating until light and fluffy.
 Add egg yolks one at a time, beating after each addition to combine.

 - In a separate bowl, combine 1 1/2 cups all-purpose flour and 1/8 teaspoon baking soda.
 Add this flour mixture to batter alternately with 1/2 cup plain Greek yogurt, beginning and ending with flour mixture.
 Stir in 1 tablespoon lemon zest.